z3rglingboss/quartz/content/Wiki/TableTop/The Broken Sea (setting)/Tuesday Party/Stream of Consciousness notes.md

-[[Seaside Plants]], a collaboration of druid collectives Care of Young Dragons
+[[Seaside Plants]], a collaboration of druid collectives Care of Young Dragons, a  book found in [Odd Stories](Odd%20Stories.md) Dragon hunting Guide, a book found in [Odd Stories](Odd%20Stories.md) Dragon sketchbook - Lily’s Favorite Things About Dragons, a book found in [Odd Stories](Odd%20Stories.md)
-Dragon hunting Guide
-Dragon sketchbook - Lily’s Favorite Things About Dragons